Police ask for whole city's Google searches, and a judge says yes

 How do you know this?
 What if during such a dragnet they see something completely unrelated that they find "interesting"?

-Also the granularity of GEO-IP information is notoriously unreliable, I don't believe you could limit the scope of a such a request to a particular suburb.
+Also the granularity of GEO-IP information is notoriously unreliable, I don't believe you could limit the scope of a such a request to a particular suburb as the article mentions.

 That's the point of disagreement.